noisiver/wrath-of-the-vanilla/README.md

 - [X] Change loot tables of mining veins
 - [X] Change loot tables of herbalism objects
 - [ ] Change loot tables of fishing
+- [ ] Change loot tables of skinning
+- [ ] Change loot tables of disenchanting
 - [ ] Change the reputation gained from killing creatures and completing quests
 - [X] Disable transports that were added in the burning crusade and wrath of the lich king
 - [X] Change stat values of all races and classes